 Experience Soviet-era Throwbacks in St. Petersburg

-I great up in the 1980s during the tail end of the Cold War.
-Because of this, I was especially intrigued by the Communist Era throwbacks that we found in St. Petersburg.
+I grew up in the 1980s during the tail end of the Cold War.
+Because of this, I was especially intrigued by the Communist Era throwbacks that we found on our 72 hour visa-free trip to St. Petersburg.
 One of our favorite diversions was the Museum of Soviet Arcade Machines.
 I loved playing video games back in the day so was excited to get a glimpse of the games that Soviet children were playing while I was breaking records at Pac-Man.
 Games ranged from feats of strength (I nearly threw my back out trying to yank the handle and achieve a ranking of anything other than 'mouse') to tests of the local road signs (not being able to read Cyrillic characters was definitely a handicap for this one.

 After playing our hearts out at the Museum of Soviet Arcade Machines, we feasted on Soviet era cuisine at St. Petersburg's Kvartirka Soviet Cafe.
 We washed down hearty dumplings, meat and potatoes with homemade liquor.

 Sample Georgian Cuisine and Wine in St. Petersburg

 When in St. Petersburg, also make sure to sample Georgian cuisine (we enjoyed ChaCha, not far from the Church of the Spilled Blood).
 The wines are the best in the region and Georgian cheesy bread is comfort food at its finest.

 With 72 hours to play with, we budgeted half a day to visit St. Petersburg's Peter and Paul Fortress.
 The cathedral on the fortress island is the burial place of the czars including Peter the Great.
 We stumbled upon the daily cannon firing ceremony at high noon.